nixworks/public/news/2010/01/1/README.md

 ##### Spanish
 ### [ Spain takes over the Presidency of the Council of the European Union from Sweden. ](/news/2010/01/1/spain-takes-over-the-presidency-of-the-council-of-the-european-union-from-sweden.md)
-_Context: Council of the European Union, EU, Spanish, Sweden, the Council of_
+_Context: Council of the European Union, European Union, Spanish, Sweden, the Council of_

 ##### North Korea
 ### [ North Korea calls for the end of hostilities with the United States and a nuclear free Korean Peninsula, to restart talks; in its annual New Year editorial. ](/news/2010/01/1/north-korea-calls-for-the-end-of-hostilities-with-the-united-states-and-a-nuclear-free-korean-peninsula-to-restart-talks-in-its-annual-ne.md)